As interest rates increase, so does the allure of optimizing your U.S. income tax deductions. But be careful, the devil is in the details.

 Rates are on the rise

-Rates have risen significantly during the first quarter of 2022, and when rates are higher, how you borrow may make an ever greater difference to your real, final costs.
+Rates have risen significantly since the first quarter of 2022, and when rates are higher, how you borrow may make an ever greater difference to your real, final costs.

 Mortgages: How much interest can you deduct?